PierreSenellart/provsql/doc/source/user/probabilities.rst

 ``'independent'`` method, instead of falling through to ``'tree-decomposition'`` or external compilation.

-The rewriter handles:

-- self-join-free hierarchical conjunctive queries over TID or BID base tables;
-- UCQs whose branches range over disjoint relation symbols;
-- multi-level nesting via recursive re-entry on the rewritten subqueries;
-- BID-aware projection that preserves block-key alignment so the ``mulinput`` block structure is not broken by the rewrite.

-Queries that fall outside the recognised class (joins through views, non-hierarchical atoms, HAVING / aggregation…) are passed through
-unchanged: the GUC enables an opt-in shortcut, never a different result.
+The rewriter recognises self-join-free hierarchical conjunctive queries over TID or BID base tables, plus a number of extensions that recover safety for query shapes the raw hierarchical criterion would reject (FD-aware reductions driven by primary keys / NOT-NULL UNIQUE constraints, constant selections, transparent deterministic relations, certain self-joins, UCQs with disjoint branches, …); see :ref:`safe-query-rewriter` in the developer documentation for the full set.
+Queries outside the recognised class are passed through unchanged: the GUC enables an opt-in shortcut, never a different result.

 .. code-block:: postgresql